ANT 112. Introduction to Archaeology. (3 h)

 ANT 387.
 Ethnographic Research Methods.
 (4 h)

 Designed to familiarize students with ethnographic research methods and their application.
 Considers the epistemological, ethical, political, and psychological aspects of research.
 Field experience and data analysis.
-P-ANT 111 or 114 or POI.
+P-ANT 114 or prerequisite override required.

 ANT 390.
 Student-Faculty Seminar.
 (4 h)

 A review of contemporary problems in the fields of archeology, linguistics, and biological and cultural anthropology.
 Senior standing recommended.
-P-ANT 112, 113 and 114, or POI.
+P-ANT 112, 113 and 114, or prerequisite override required.

 ANT 391.
 Internship in Anthropology.
 (1-3 h)

 An internship course designed to meet the needs and interests of selected students, to be carried out under the supervision of a departmental faculty member.
 May be repeated for credit.
-P-POI.
+P-Prerequisite override required.

 ANT 392.
 Internship in Anthropology.
 (1-3 h)

 An internship course designed to meet the needs and interests of selected students, to be carried out under the supervision of a departmental faculty member.
 May be repeated for credit.
-P-POI.
+P-Prerequisite override required.

 ANT 393.
 Community-Based Research or Service-Learning in Anthropology.
 (1-3 h)